-Your membership of the ALP is what you make of it.
-There are a myriad of formal and informal things you can do from debating policy, to voting and campaigning for candidates, to campaigning in your community on issues you care about.
+There are a myriad of formal and informal things you can do as a member from debating policy, to voting and campaigning for candidates, to campaigning in your community on issues you care about.

 Below is a short guide on how the ALP works and how you can make the most of your membership.

-The ALP is over 120 years old and our basic structures and how we make decisions haven’t changed much since groups of unionists, socialists and radicals met in Balmain and Barcaldine in 1891 to form our great party.
+The Australian Labor Party is over 120 years old and our basic structures and how we make decisions haven’t changed much since groups of unionists, socialists and radicals met in Balmain and Barcaldine in 1891 to form our great party.

 Labor organises itself along a root and branch structure that delegates authority to members from the community level all the way up to the national level.